gbass2/UNCC-Miscellaneous/C++/Computer Organization Project/README.md

       - Write back to the register once the operation is finished.

     - Control signals for the flow of the pipeline.
-    - Branching was implemented but branch prediction was not finished for the final submission.
+    - Branching was implemented but branch prediction was not.

 The comp_org_class_pipelined folder contains the pipelined version of the project.
 The comp_org_class_single_cycle folder contains the non-pipelined version of the project.